ambroiseRabier/SquadTS/README.md

 2. NodeJS 22 LTS, recommended with NVM (node version manager).
 3. Clone the project with git.
 4. Use git bash and install node dependencies.

-5. `npm i`
-6. `npm run watch`
+5. Finish reading \*_dev_ section.

-To test on a squad server, you may host yourself (but it will be a hassle):
+To test on a live squad server, you may host yourself (but it will be a hassle):

 - https://squad.fandom.com/wiki/Server_Installation
 - https://hub.docker.com/r/cm2network/squad/